Research Grant Submission Process

 When required VBRI will send all required financial reports to sponsors.
 The principal investigator will be responsible for any scientific progress reports.

 A study should not be closed in VBRI prematurely and generally not until it is removed from the R&D list of approved projects.
 For grants requiring final reports to sponsor, the fund will not be closed until submission of the final report and its acceptance by the grantor.
+Study completion occurs when all study research activities have been completed, the study is closed with the relevant VANJHCS research committees, and the grant has been closed out with the sponsor.

-Most granting agencies will require return of all unencumbered or unexpended funds.
+Most granting agencies will require return of all unencumbered or unexpended grant funds.
 However, requests for no cost extensions are usually allowed if appropriate scientific rationale is provided.
 This allows an extension of the grant period and continued use of the project funds.